Zalexanninev15/Jetpack-Downgrader/data/docs/AddNewData.md

 * 8 - direct link to screenshot 3
 * 9 - direct link or link to MEGA to the ZIP archive

-5. Send a request (with the information file about the modification (steps 2-4)) to add the modification to the repository and list of modifications in app
+5. Send a request (in issue) for adding the modification to the repository (and list of modifications) with the file with a information about the modification (steps 2-4)